 School librarians work in public or private elementary, middle, and high school libraries, where they develop collections which support the curriculum, collaborate with teachers to integrate reading into the classroom, and provide information literacy and reference services to students.

-Students must also complete at least three of the following courses:
+Complete at least three of the following electives (9 hours):

 - LIS 4101 Collection Development for Children

 - LIS 7104 Non-Fiction for Children and Teens

 - LIS 7105 Graphic Novels in Libraries

 - LIS 7800 The Art and Practice of Library Storytelling

 - LIS 7808 Special Topics in LIS (when topic is appropriate)